Generic Name and Formulations:

 Indications for CINRYZE:

-Routine prophylaxis against angioedema attacks in adolescent and adult patients with hereditary angioedema (HAE).
+Routine prophylaxis against angioedema attacks in patients ≥6yrs with hereditary angioedema (HAE).

-Contains human plasma; monitor for possible infection transmission.
+Contains human plasma; monitor for possible infection transmission (eg, viruses, Creutzfeldt-Jakob disease agent).
 Have epinephrine available to treat hypersensitivity reactions.
 Monitor patients with known risk factors for thrombotic events.
-Labor & delivery.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

-Upper respiratory tract infection, sinusitis, rash, headache; thrombotic events, hypersensitivity reactions (may be severe); discontinue if occurs.
+Headache, nausea, rash, vomiting, fever; thrombotic events, hypersensitivity reactions (may be severe; discontinue if occur).

 To report infections that may have been transmitted by Cinryze, call CinryzeSolutions at (877) 945-1000.